dl4nlp-tuda/deep-learning-for-nlp-lectures/README.md

 * Optional reading
   * Upadhyay, S., Faruqui, M., Dyer, C., & Roth, D. (2016).
 Cross-lingual Models of Word Embeddings: An Empirical Comparison.
 Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), 1661–1670. https://doi.org/10.18653/v1/P16-1157

-# Upcoming lectures

-Subject to updating on a weekly basis

 ## Lecture 6